Chapter 6 : Alpha Dogs

 “Transfigure feet first to avoid it from scurrying around in panic!”

-By the seventh question the entire class as turned to watch the battle of wits between Potter and Evans.
+By the seventh question the entire class had turned to watch the battle of wits between James Potter and Lily Evans.
 Sitting across the aisle from each other they were shooting answers at rapid speed not bothering to put up their hands.

-Lily was very smart and prepared ahead for nearly all her classes, but James was born gifted at Transfiguration.
+Lily was very smart and prepared ahead for nearly all her classes, but James was born gifted at Transfiguration and miraculously, loved the subject enough to read it thouroughly.
 This was a close call.
 We all watched, our eyes flitting from one to the other as they spoke.
+For once McGonagall seemed to indulge.

 “Suppose you were to transfigure a rat into a teacup, what would you be cautious ab-” McGonagall hadn’t even finished her question before James opened his mouth.